 Apart from the decorations, other fun events take place during the festival like night shopping, taiko (drum) performances, and tezutsu hanabi (handheld fireworks) displays.

 Tezutsu hanabi has a long history in Japan, where experienced artisans actually hold bamboo tubes filled with powder which explode into brilliant fireworks when lit.
 There is also the Shimizu Tomoe River Lantern Festival which has been going on for over 250 years.
-Because Tanabata in Shimizu happens in July right before Obon in August, locals use this time to light and release floating lanterns on the river to honor their ancestors.
+Because Tanabata in Shimizu happens in July right before the Japanese holiday of Obon in August, locals use this time to light and release floating lanterns on the river to honor their ancestors.
 The sight of lanterns floating silently under the night sky is breathtaking.